ZachHandley/ContentShield/CONTRIBUTING.md

 - Release notes for significant contributions
 - GitHub contributor statistics

-Thank you for contributing to NaughtyWords!
+Thank you for contributing to ContentShield!
 Your contributions help make content moderation more accessible and effective for everyone.